electron/electron/docs/api/safe-storage.md

 is provided `--password-store="kwallet5"`.
 * `kwallet6` - When the desktop session is `kde6`.
 * `unknown` - When the function is called before app has emitted the `ready` event.

+> Warning: safeStorage is not currently supported on Raspberry Pi devices.